 CoolSculpting is the brand name of a medical procedure more commonly referred to as cool sculpting.
 But the technical term for CoolSculpting is cryolipolysis.
-Sometimes, people even call it cryoshaping or cold body sculpting when they first hears about it.
+Sometimes, people even call it cryoshaping or cold body sculpting when they first hear about it.
 Brand identity is important – and CoolSculpting has trademarked (and owns the patent) for using cold to kill fat.

 CoolSculpting is the “Band-Aid” of freezing fat – it’s the common household name.
-There’s a lot of misunderstanding and most clients start searching for CoolSculpting providers because they don’t realize that it’s actually the brand, not the name of the procedure.
+There’s a lot of misunderstanding, and most clients start searching for CoolSculpting providers because they don’t realize that it’s actually the brand, not the name of the procedure.

 But many items you commonly use, like Sharpies (aka permanent markers), Kleenex (aka tissues), Google (aka a search engine), and even zippers, were once unknown brand names.
 They’re now used to describe a brand in a product category, just like CoolSculpting is the branded procedure of freezing fat, or non-surgical body contouring using cold.
 Or like Chapstick describes lip balm, Crock-Pot describes slow cookers… need we continue?
 You get the point.

 Now that we’ve cleared that up, keep in mind that CoolSculpting is the branded name of the medical procedure called cryolipolysis – or using cold to kill fat.
 When you’re looking to use cold body sculpting, you’re essentially looking for the CoolSculpting brand name and then looking for the best provider to deliver the treatment.
-They’re one in the same, CoolSculpting and cryolipolysis.
+They’re one and the same, CoolSculpting and cryolipolysis.

 CoolSculpting is FDA cleared in 9 different areas.
 It’s the patented name for freezing fat – so be careful when choosing a provider that they’re advertising CoolSculpting.
-That’s the spelling, spacing, and approved terminology for cryolipolysis in the USA
+That’s the spelling, spacing, and approved terminology for cryolipolysis in the USA.

-CoolSculpting got it’s first FDA clearance in 2009.
+CoolSculpting got its first FDA clearance in 2009.
 The parent company who owns the brand name (Allergan) also owns the exclusive patent for cryolipolysis (or using cold to kill fat aka cryoshaping) until 2029.
 So until further notice, CoolSculpting (cryolipolysis) is the safest and best way to target unwanted fat using cold sculpting without having to go under the knife.

 Be mindful of professionals who don’t use the correct spelling, spacing, or registered mark on their marketing materials.
-Just like a Dr. Thunder is not by any means a Dr. Pepper, cool sculpting is not the same as CoolSculpting.
+Just like Dr. Thunder is not by any means a Dr. Pepper, cool sculpting is not the same as CoolSculpting.
 Those who promote cool sculpting either aren’t mindful of the brand integrity or they may not be offering an authentic, certified procedure or product.

-Most people don’t realize that CoolSculpting is a tool – a brand, or a “logo” – that they’re shopping for.
+Most people don’t realize that CoolSculpting is a tool – a brand or a “logo” – that they’re shopping for.
 And like we’ve said time and time again – the tool alone doesn’t qualify the business.

 All hairdressers use scissors, but not all haircuts are good.

-You’ll want to make sure that the practice and professional you select to freeze away your fat is certified, well-versed, and able to deliver the best results possible.
+You’ll want to make sure that the practice and professional you select to freeze away your fat are certified, well-versed, and able to deliver the best results possible.
 You also want to make sure that they’re following the guidelines to promote their brand (individually) as well as the CoolSculpting brand.